Bo: The First Passover

 The cedar and crimson dye (made from shield-louse eggs) have no apparent purpose except to emphasize the red color of the blood.

 The eizov is used to sprinkle blood on the person being purified.
-A bunch of branches covered with soft leaves can be used to paint blood on something, and also be shaken to sprinkle blood on someone.
+A bunch of branches covered with soft leaves can be used to paint blood on something, but it can also be shaken to sprinkle blood on someone.
 And shaking a bunch of eizov branches would release the good smell of oregano, a reminder that life will be savory again.

 3) Chukat in Numbers